ajpung/colt/README.md

 # Introduction
-A tool for predicting the age of horses based on dental images.
+A tool for predicting the age of horses and equine species based on dental images.

 # Horse aging
 ## Introduction